I’m back in America, the country I adore.

 1 cup mild cheese, grated

-Slice the top of the cobb loaf off as evenly as possible and set the lid aside.
+Slice the top of the loaf off as evenly as possible and set the lid on a baking tray or the top of the toaster to lightly toasted.
 Scoop out the inside and set aside.

 Place the onion, curry powder, spinach, cream cheese and mild cheese into a pot on low-to-medium heat, stirring to ensure even cooking.
 Continue to cook and stir for approximately 5 minutes or until ingredients are combined.